-Dad had gotten to calling her "Queen Morgie".
+My father had gotten to calling her "Queen Morgie".
 She had precise ideas on how the world should run, and let her wishes be known at every turn.

 At milking time, she made pertinent attempts to barge into the milking room first, regardless whether she even got milked.
-She had no horns (she'd been debudded as a kid), but this didn't stop her from plowing her inferiors . . . er, subjects . . . er, fellow goats- up against a wall if they didn't move aside at a nudge.
+She had no horns (she'd been debudded as a kid), but this didn't stop her from plowing her inferiors . . . er, subjects . . . er, fellow goats--up against a wall if they didn't move aside at a nudge.